ctkjose/exc_docs/doc_server_events.md

 Handling messages is done mainly by [controllers](./doc_server_controllers.md).
 The main job of a controller is to responde to **messages**.
 A message may be an **action** from your front-end or you may get an **event** from the framework itself.
 See "[Adding your own controllers](./doc_server_controllers.md)" to learn more about creating your own controllers.

+When a message is broadcasted to all active controllers is called **publishing a message**.
+In addition a controller maybe directed to **perform a message**.

+A controller my handle a message as the **first responder** or as a callback to an event message.

 # Registering a handler for an event or action #

-In a controller a message handler is a function, who's name follows a simple naming convention (a message handler signature).
+In a controller a message handler is a function, who's name follows a simple naming convention that we call the "message handler signature".

 A function name that starts with "on" , for example `onAppStart` is considered a handler for the message `"AppStart"`.

 ```php
 <?php